Real-Life-IaC/.github/profile/README.md

 Each repository is independent and "almost" self-sufficient.
 As explained in the book, there are some dependencies between repositories and you'll need to deploy them in the correct order.

+### 🎫 Issues / Questions

+Please open an issue in the respective repository if you have questions or found a problem with the code!

 ### 👩‍💻 The Makefile
 Each repository contains a `Makefile` that you can use to initialise the project, install the dependencies and run the tests.